csapou/TestRstudioIntegration/README.md

 Tools --> version control --> Pull branches

 Note
-If you for instance change something or another person changes something and trying to push you will get an error (A good thing).
+If you for instance change something on another computer or directly in the browser or another person changes something and trying to push (with changes) you will get an error (A good thing).
+Commit your own changes (Remember to tick off the file to commit).
 Then have to pull latest version from github.
+A merge window is appearing.
+Perform changes in console --> save --> commit --> Have to stage all --> Add commit message --> Commit --> Push

 Have added this to the README